ev1lbunny/tf-aws-pi-hole/README.md

 ## Overview

-This repo is responsible for managing/creating an ec2 instance inside of aws free tier t2.micro with an elastic ip address and deploying pihole preconfigured into that instance
+This repo is responsible for managing/creating an ec2 instance inside of aws with an elastic ip address and deploying pihole preconfigured into that instance

 Also configured if you use version 2.#.# onwards is the ability to have a pre-configured openvpn instance too so not jsut the dns is filtered but all traffic can then go down the vpn too